 Further Reading: How to Attach Rhinestones

 Creating decorative additions to your garments or to your children’s wear is always going to be rewarding.
 The extra spot of glitter, with a sequin or some shiny rhinestones, will always attract attention.
-So get adventurous and try fabric manipulation and embellishments for fun and a sense of fashion.
+So get adventurous and try fabric manipulation and embellishments for a fun sense of fashion.